intldds/ddd-domain-driven-design/UML.md

 [3] **Inheritance**

-Inheritance is the ability to build new classes on top of exist- ing ones.
+Inheritance is the ability to **build new classes on top of existing ones**.
 The main benefit of inheritance is code reuse.
 If you want to create a class that’s slightly different from an existing one, there’s no need to duplicate code.
 Instead, you extend the existing class and put the extra functionality into a resulting subclass, which inherits fields and methods of the superclass.